Qualytics/userguide/docs/checks/contains-social-security-number-check.md

 ---

-*Asserts that the values are social security numbers.*
+*Asserts that the values contain a social security number.*

 | Accepted Field Types   |                      |
 | :--------------------: | :------------------: |